gabekramirez/Pseudo-Python_Casio-BASIC_Transpiler-Interpreter/README.md

 ## casio_transpiler.py Documentation

+Transpiles Pseudo-Python to Casio BASIC.

-Takes a command line argument for the source file (if none, defaults to SOURCE_FILE) and transpiles it from Pseudo-Python to a Casio BASIC file put in the BUILD_PATH directory (creating the BUILD_PATH directory if it doesn't already exist).
+Takes a command line argument for the source file (if none, defaults to SOURCE_FILE).

+Puts the output file in the BUILD_PATH directory (creates BUILD_PATH directory if it doesn't already exist).

 ### Constants
 - SOURCE_FILE = "source/{}"  # The {} gets formatted with first file found in directory